Call one of our locations now!

 FREQUENTLY ASKED QUESTIONS ABOUT CORNEAL SURGERY

 It depends on the person and the condition.
-Corneal surgeries can be performed to either completely remove the corneal tissue or just part of it.
+Corneal surgeries can be performed either to completely remove the corneal tissue or just part of it.

 What if a donor doesn’t have the same blood type as me?

-Donors don’t need to be the same blood type as recipients for this specific procedure.
+Donors don’t need to be the same blood type as recipients for this specific outpatient procedure.
 Anyone who follows the FDA guidelines for donating their corneas can be a donor.

 Can I get surgery if I’ve had other eye surgeries?